ponylang/pony-tutorial/content/_index.md

 If you are looking for an answer "right now", we suggest you give our [Zulip community](https://ponylang.zulipchat.com/#narrow/stream/189985-beginner-help) a try.
 Whatever your question is, it isn't dumb, and we won't get annoyed.

 Think you've found a bug?
-Check your understanding first by writing the mailing list.
+Check your understanding first by writing to the ["beginner help" stream in Zulip](https://ponylang.zulipchat.com/#narrow/stream/189985-beginner-help).
 Once you know it's a bug, [open an issue](https://github.com/ponylang/ponyc/issues).

 # Help us